In this article:

-After a few walks, your new habit will stick and save you several hundreds of calories.
+After a few walks, your new habit will stick and will save you several hundred calories.
 Walking will also boost your energy, clear your mind, and even burn some calories!

 Some cravings stem from nutrient imbalances.
 Severe sugar cravings, for instance, may be due to blood sugar fluctuations caused by mineral deficiencies.

 In one study, chromium (400 micrograms) was administered daily for 16 weeks to the study participants with diagnosed type 2 diabetes.
 Results showed that the chromium administration led to lower blood sugar and insulin levels and improved metabolic control.
 (4)

 In another study, the administration of chromium picolinate, a form of chromium, was found to reduce the hunger levels, food intake, and fat cravings of the study participants.
 (5)

 Not only are fruits rich in fiber, but they are also abundant sources of flavor, fructose (sugar in fruits), antioxidants, vitamins, and minerals at much fewer calories than most desserts.
 They are great options for an after-dinner treat or smoothie base.